Galloway National Park proposal

 What could a National Park mean for Galloway?

-The GSA Biosphere Partnership’s Director, Board of Trustees and officer team have been diligently exploring what the dual designation of a UNESCO Biosphere and a National Park could deliver for southwest Scotland through a collaborative, forward-thinking approach that is founded on inclusion and participation.
+Our Biosphere Partnership has been diligently exploring what the dual designation of a UNESCO Biosphere and a National Park could deliver for southwest Scotland through a collaborative, forward-thinking approach that is founded on inclusion and participation.
 Below are just some of the ways in which a Galloway National Park could complement the region’s existing UNESCO Biosphere designation, potential which inspired us to be part of the National Park bid.
+Click on each photo to read more about our aspirations.